speckandtech/website/_job_offers/spaziodati-backend.markdown

 - you take code quality seriously: continuous integration, testing, code review, linters;
 - very good knowledge of web development (HTTP, web servers, etc.);
 - you know how to work with databases;
-- you’re a great team player.
+- you’re a great team player;
+- you have a working knowledge of the Italian language, or are willing to learn it.

 ## NICE-TO-HAVE
 - you are good with Python and Django;